BrAmaral/Purple-Team-Resources/Tools References.md

 [Microsoft Software Removal Tool](https://www.microsoft.com/en-us/download/details.aspx?id=9905) - "Windows Malicious Software Removal Tool (MSRT) helps keep Windows computers free from prevalent malware.
 MSRT finds and removes threats and reverses the changes made by these threats." \
 [Malwarebytes AdwCleaner](https://www.malwarebytes.com/adwcleaner) - "The world’s most popular adware cleaner finds and removes unwanted programs and junkware so your online experience stays optimal and hassle-free."

-### Rescue Disks
+## Rescue Disks
 [Trend Micro Rescue Disk](https://www.trendmicro.com/en_us/forHome/products/free-tools/rescue-disk.html) - "Trend Micro Rescue Disk allows you to use a CD, DVD, or USB drive to examine your computer without launching Microsoft Windows.
 It finds and removes persistent or difficult-to-clean security threats that can lurk deep within your operating system." \
 [Kaspersky Rescue Disk](https://usa.kaspersky.com/downloads/free-rescue-disk) - "Disinfects your PC when you can’t boot the operating system."

-### Tech Support & Troubleshoot
+## Tech Support & Troubleshoot
 [Anydesk Remote Desktop Tool](https://anydesk.com/en/downloads/windows) - A powerful Remote Desktop tool that does not require installation.

+## Host Based Malicious Behavior Detection Tools
+[CrowdtInspect](https://www.crowdstrike.com/resources/community-tools/crowdinspect-tool/) - A Host-Based Process Inspection made by Crowdstrike

+## Privacy Tools
+[Tortilla](https://www.crowdstrike.com/resources/community-tools/tortilla-tool/) - Tortilla is an open source tool that allows users to securely, anonymously, and transparently route all TCP/IP and DNS traffic through Tor, regardless of the client software, and without relying on VPNs or additional hardware or virtual machines.
+Made by Crowdstrike

 ## Tool Lists
 [CISA Free Cybersecurity Services and Tools](https://www.cisa.gov/resources-tools/resources/free-cybersecurity-services-and-tools) - CISA has compiled a list of free cybersecurity tools and services to help organizations further advance their security capabilities \
 [SANS Cyber Tools](https://www.sans.org/tools/) - SANS Instructors have built open source cyber security tools that support your work and help you implement better security.
-Search the lists to find the free tools available to help you get the job done.
+Search the lists to find the free tools available to help you get the job done. \
+[Privacy-tools](https://www.privacytools.io/) - A huge list of privacy oriented tools